 Example temporary identifiers include TLS Channel ID, Session Tickets, and IPv6 addresses.

-The index attribute in the Gamepad API [GAMEPAD] which is an integer that starts at zero, increments, and is reset — is a good example of a privacy friendly temporary identifier.
+The index attribute in the Gamepad API [GAMEPAD] — an integer that starts at zero, increments, and is reset — is a good example of a privacy friendly temporary identifier.

 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

 The behavior of a feature should be considered not just in the context of its being used by a first party origin that a user is visiting but also the implications of its being used by an arbitrary third party that the first party includes.
 When developing your specification, consider the implications of its use by third party resources on a page and, consider if support for use by third party resources should be optional to conform to the specification.
 If supporting use by third party resources is mandatory for conformance, please explain why and what privacy mitigations are in place.
 This is particularly important as user agents may take steps to reduce the availability or functionality of certain features to third parties if the third parties are found to be abusing the functionality.

 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?